dodopayments/dodo-adapters/packages/convex/README.md

 app.use(dodopayments);
 export default app;

-Step 2: Set up environment variables in your Convex dashboard (Settings → Environment Variables):
+Step 2: Guide the user to set up environment variables in the Convex dashboard.
+Instruct them to open the dashboard by running:

+npx convex dashboard

+Then add the required environment variables (e.g., DODO_PAYMENTS_API_KEY, DODO_PAYMENTS_ENVIRONMENT, DODO_PAYMENTS_WEBHOOK_SECRET) in **Settings → Environment Variables**.
+Do not use .env files for backend functions.

 DODO_PAYMENTS_API_KEY=your-api-key
 DODO_PAYMENTS_ENVIRONMENT=test_mode